Visan1/portfolio/README.md

 ## Relevant Work Experience
 **Data Analyst at Telus International AI (_July 2023 - Present_)**
 - Analyzed and validated data for accuracy to improve search engines such as Google and Bing used by millions of users internationally
-- Carried out research and evaluation tasks on search engine results content quality, providing more relevant results for user queries
+- Carried out research and evaluation tasks on search engine results content quality to provide more relevant results for user queries
 - Completed quality reviews on image results, map results, fact checks and more to set guidelines to improve AI and machine learning models for user satisfaction